 With regards to my main american line, I had been working to consolidate good dumbo, but I'm not happy with their ears, so while I may get dumbos pop up occasionally, I am no longer going to be planning my litters around them, which will mean fewer american line litters and the chance to expand other lines instead.
 In future I will focus on maintaining a basic line of black, agouti, american mink and american cinnamon, and will test mate when convenient to remove chocolate and buff from them so that they can be used to cross into the platinum line when required.
 I'm planning to introduce essex markings into an american cinnamon strand in early 2019.
 I will continue to work on improving type while also maintaining temperament.

-My carefully laid plans for the platinum line have run into various problems, and sometimes it feels like I'm barely holding onto them!
-I will be using rats from my other lines to broaden the gene pool, as well as using an unrelated outcross for a second strand - these are likely to bring in some unwanted colour genes, so there may be additional test litters to screen for them.
-I finally have the platinum agoutis that eluded me for so many years, and would like to establish a strand for platinum agouti and british blue agouti which will also make quicksilver agouti, while the other strand will be mostly self platinum and quicksilver.
+My carefully laid plans for the platinum line ran into various problems during 2018, and I was at risk of losing the platinum gene.
+I think they have now been pulled back from the brink using rats from my other lines, as well as using an unrelated outcross for a second strand.
+I finally had the platinum agoutis that eluded me for so many years, but may not get them back again for several generations.
+Ideally I would like to establish a solid line of clean quicksilvers, and a secondary strand for platinum and platinum agouti as well.
 My original investigations into platinum genetics remain on hold for the forseeable future.

 I am aiming to make my havana line completely chocolate based, and will plan for some chocolates as well as chocolate americans and havanas.
 Most litters will be self based so that I can increase my selection options for havana, but I will keep havana agouti going as a secondary variety in one of the strands.
 Nimbus Rats will also be working with havana and havana agouti, using Zephyrs as foundations, so we will be able to share rats if necessary.